-Sitka Gear is designed to provide exceptional weather protection and breathability.
-Because Hunters seek the trail less traveled, garments naturally build-up dirt and other surface contaminants such as blood, sweat and campfire smoke which can reduce the effectiveness of the textile’s performance and breathability.
+SITKA Gear is designed to provide exceptional weather protection and breathability.
+Because hunters seek the trail less traveled, garments naturally build-up dirt and other surface contaminants such as blood, sweat and campfire smoke which can reduce the effectiveness of the textile’s performance and breathability.

-Routine Care and maintenance ensures the optimum performance of your Sitka Gear.
-Properly washing and drying your Sitka Gear removes dirt and other contaminates to increase garments breathability, longevity and revitalizes the Durable Water Repellent (DWR) treatment that is important to the performance of a GORE-TEX® garment.
+Routine care and maintenance ensures the optimum performance of your SITKA Gear.
+Properly washing and drying your SITKA Gear removes dirt and other contaminants to increase the garment’s breathability, longevity and revitalizes the Durable Water Repellent (DWR) treatment that is critical to the performance of a GORE-TEX® garment.

 Do not use chlorine bleach.

-Gore recommends home laundering.
+We recommend home laundering.
 If professional dry cleaning is necessary, request that the cleaner use clear distilled hydrocarbon solvent for rinsing and then spray DWR on the garment’s outer fabric before drying.
-Follow garment manufacturer’s instructions.
+Follow the garment manufacturer’s instructions.

 When the factory applied treatment can no longer be reactivated, apply a new water-repellent treatment available as a pump-spray or wash-in product to the garment’s outer fabric.
 More information under 'What is DWR'.

-When drying the garment no longer Revitalizes DWR it’s time to restore.
-When the factory applied DWR treatment needs to be restored, apply a new DWR treatment available as a pump-spray or wash-in product to the garments outer fabric.
-A spray on DWR is easy to use and more efficient.
-After washing the garment, shake to remove excess water, close all pockets and hang preferably in an open area.
-Spray the new treatment evenly onto the wet face fabric.
+When drying the garment no longer revitalizes DWR, it’s time to restore.
+When the factory-applied DWR treatment needs to be restored, apply a new DWR treatment available as a pump-spray or wash-in product to the garment’s outer fabric.
+A spray-on DWR is easy to use and more efficient.
+After washing the garment, shake to remove excess water, close all pockets and hang, preferably in an open area.
+Spray the new treatment evenly onto the wet face-fabric.
 Toss garment into a tumble dryer on a medium heat setting for 40 to 50 minutes.
-Now, you can reactivate the DWR until you notice it needs restored again.
+Now you can reactivate the DWR until you notice it needs to be restored again.

 We recommend pump-action sprays instead of aerosol sprays to reduce the environmental impact.
 However, technically an aerosol spray can be used.